Your New Portfolio Management Practice

 Since a lot of new portfolio managers ask “What documents do I need to make?” let’s walk through the key documents and how they play into portfolio management.

-Before you make any docs (as eager as you are too) make sure you go LOOK AT THE DOCS from the biz!
+Before you make any docs (as eager as you are to) make sure you go LOOK AT THE BUSINESS DOCS and that you understand your orgs vison, mission, and values.
+Specifically, get your hands on these biz docs:

 1. Vision and Mission Statements